LAWS5503 Conflict of Laws

 - This unit offers an introduction to the general principles of international and interstate conflict of laws and legal issues arising in cases containing a foreign or interstate element.
 It deals with the jurisdiction of Australian courts; discretion in the exercise of jurisdiction; the cross-vesting legislation; introduction to theory and method in choice of law; choice of law in contract; tort and restitution; and the recognition and enforcement of foreign and interstate judgements.

-- Typically this unit is assessed in the following ways: (1) case note; (2) assignment; and (3) examination.
+- Indicative assessments in this unit are as follows: (1) case note; (2) assignment; and (3) exam.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a Juris Doctor student who has obtained a mark of 45 to 49 and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course